mcosovic/JuliaGrid.jl/docs/src/manual/measurementModel.md

 Additionally, JuliaGrid provides macros [`@voltmeter`](@ref @voltmeter), [`@ammeter`](@ref @ammeter), [`@wattmeter`](@ref @wattmeter), [`@varmeter`](@ref @varmeter), and [`@pmu`](@ref @pmu) to define templates that aid in creating measurement devices.
 These templates help avoid entering the same parameters repeatedly.

+!!! tip "Info"
+    Note that measurement devices related to branches can only be added if the branch is in-service.

 Moreover, it is feasible to modify the parameters of measurement devices.
 When these functions are executed, all relevant fields within the `Measurement` composite type will be automatically updated.
 These functions include:
 * [`updateVoltmeter!`](@ref updateVoltmeter!),
 * [`updateAmmeter!`](@ref updateAmmeter!),